ITheWatcher/Movie-Scrapper/README.md

 # Movie Scraper

 ## Introduction
-This Bash script allows users to search and access movies or series for streaming or downloading.
+This Python script allows users to search and access movies or series for streaming or downloading.
 It utilizes web scraping techniques with BeautifulSoup to gather information from a specific website.

 ## Requirements
 - Python 3.x